-Daisycon makes a difference in the media types.
-Underneath, you can find a detailed overview on what Daisycon understands as the respective media types.
-We divide media types into the following categories:
+Daisycon distinguishes different media types.
+Below is explained what Daisycon understands by the media types.
+We divide the media types in the following categories

 The importance of the correct media type

-A blog is a personal website with content about the author or his hobbies and interests.
+A blog is a personal website with content about the author or his hobby or interest.
 A weblog can be about many different subjects or just a specific subject or interest.
 On a blog, new articles or stories are published regularly.
 Affiliate links are often included in the text or appear under the articles.

 - Cashback / Loyalty program